 The MHRA gives people with disabilities the right to full and equal enjoyment of these public businesses and services.

 MHRA and ADA

 The MHRA is like the ADA.
-But the MHRA covers more people .
+But more people with disabilities are covered by the MHRA.
 Under this state law you are disabled if:

 - You have a physical or mental impairment that:

 - Makes it hard for you to hear, walk, talk, read, think, or care for yourself,

 - Impairs your physical or mental health, or

 - Causes you to get special education or rehabilitation services;